prisma-collective/docs/docs/processes/Developmental Regenerative Evaluation/f. Journaling-Based Evaluation Bot.md

 Imagine stepping into the Accra [[living lab]], where the air crackles with possibility.
 Each day, participants receive a gentle nudge via [[Telegram Bots]]: _“What surprised you today?
 Where did you feel most alive?
 How did your perspective shift?”_

-These prompts are not random; they are carefully crafted to align with the day's agenda, to tap into the core themes of the [[Action-learning journeys]], and to evoke thoughtful responses.
+These prompts are not random; they are carefully crafted to align with the day's agenda, to tap into the core themes of the [[action-learning journeys]], and to evoke thoughtful responses.
 The prompts are designed to open rather than close, to invite exploration rather than demand answers.

 Participants can respond in whatever way feels most natural—a quick voice note, a thoughtful text message, a poem scribbled in a journal.
 The bot captures these reflections, gently weaving them into a collective tapestry of experience.